Raiders Running Back Josh Jacobs is the Cherry on Top

 Instead, the Silver and Black are at a point where the passing game is effective on its own.
 An effective ground game only adds to that and makes the Raiders an even tougher offense to defend against.

-It’ll be entertaining and interesting to see the full impact of this season’s offense once Jacobs is back to 100%.
+It’ll be entertaining and interesting to see the full impact of this season’s offense once Jacobs is back to 100 percent.